Introduction

 - Type of Property: Residential properties usually cost less to inspect than commercial buildings.

-- Size of the Property: Larger properties naturally require more time and resources, increasing the cost.
+- Size of the Property: Larger properties require more time and resources.

-- Age of the Building: Older buildings are more likely to contain lead, requiring a more detailed inspection.
+- Age of the Building: Older buildings require more detailed inspection.

 Average Cost of Lead Inspections in NY

 On average, a lead inspection in New York can cost anywhere from $300 to $600 for a standard residential property.
-This price can go higher for larger homes or commercial properties, with some inspections reaching up to $1,000 or more.
-In New York City, where properties are often older and more complex, the cost might be on the higher end of the spectrum.
+This price can go higher for larger homes or commercial properties.

 Types of Lead Inspections and Their Costs